Plan Your Visit

 - No bicycling on or off the trails.
 You may ride your bicycle or motorcycle up to the Visitor Center; a bicycle rack is provided.

-You're welcome to picnic in the designated area located just past the entrance to the Preserve grounds, in the Captain James Moore Pavilion and the adjacent grassy area.
+You're welcome to picnic at the designated area located just past the entrance to the Preserve grounds in the Captain James Moore Pavilion including the adjacent grassy area.
 The Pavilion has electricity and picnic tables.

 Anyone is welcome to use the Pavilion if it is not reserved.
 To find out about renting the Moore Pavilion for a group, click here.

 We do not sell food at the Preserve.
 Bottled water and a small variety of snacks are sold in the Visitor Center.
 There are many restaurants and convenience stores in nearby New Hope.

 We welcome photography for personal use, provided that: all parties remain on the trails; other guests are not inconvenienced; and the Preserve’s rules and regulations are followed.